cwise24/f5_do_install/README.md

 F5 Declarative Onboarding (DO) Install
 =========

 This role will install Declarative Onboarding using F5's API.
-First we determine if we have DO locally, if not the sha256 checksum is downloaded followed by <br >
+First we determine corrent tmos version and then if we have DO locally, if not the sha256 checksum is downloaded followed by <br >
 the DO rpm file from [F5's Github site](https://github.com/F5Networks/f5-declarative-onboarding/releases).
 Once downloaded and validated via sha256 checksum.
 Now focus is put on the F5 to see if DO exists, upon a 404 return (no DO installation exists)<br>
 the installation begins and is verified.
 Optionally you can delete the downloaded files.